moja-global/FLINT.JSON_Interface/README.md

     npm start
     ```

+## Usage
+To know about the features which this editor provides, please visit the [project wiki](https://github.com/moja-global/GSoC.FLINT.JSON_Interface/wiki/Google-Summer-of-Code%2720-documentation-by-Abhishek-Garain)!

 ## Test a packaged version
 The app is built on Electron which explains that the app is meant to be platform independent.
 The v1 app can be found at [GitHub Releases](https://github.com/moja-global/GSoC.FLINT.JSON_Interface/releases/tag/v1.0.0).